About me

 Seventeen

-One month after I started my postdoc in Lennon Lab, 17-year cicadas (Brood X) emerged.
+One month after I started my postdoc in Lennon Lab, 17-year-old cicadas (Brood X) emerged.
 It was the most fascinating natural event I’ve seen.
-They were loud, everywhere, and I remember that once I biked 10 of them on me.
+They were loud and everywhere, and I remember that once I biked 10 of them on me.

 Contact